voxel51/fiftyone/docs/source/user_guide/evaluation.rst

 -   The next 6 steps are computed separately for each class and IoU threshold:

--   1. Construct a boolean array of true positives and false positives, sorted (`via mergesort <https://github.com/cocodataset/cocoapi/blob/8c9bcc3cf640524c4c20a9c40e89cb6a2f2fa0e9/PythonAPI/pycocotools/cocoeval.py#L366>`_) by confidence
+-   Construct a boolean array of true positives and false positives, sorted (`via mergesort <https://github.com/cocodataset/cocoapi/blob/8c9bcc3cf640524c4c20a9c40e89cb6a2f2fa0e9/PythonAPI/pycocotools/cocoeval.py#L366>`_) by confidence

--   2. Compute the cumlative sum of the true positive and false positive array
+-   Compute the cumlative sum of the true positive and false positive array

--   3. Precision is initially computed as the tp fp sum array where each element is divided by the total number of predictions up to that point
+-   Compute precision by elementwise dividing the TP-FP-sum array by the total number of predictions up to that point

--   4. Recall is initially computed as the TP-FP sum array divided by the scalar number of ground truth objects for the class
+-   Compute recall by elementwise dividing TP-FP-sum array by the number of ground truth objects for the class

--   5. Ensure that precision is a non-increasing array
+-   Ensure that precision is a non-increasing array

--   6. Interpolate precision values so that they can be plotted with an array of 101 evenly spaced recall values
+-   Interpolate precision values so that they can be plotted with an array of 101 evenly spaced recall values

 -   For every class that contains at least one ground truth object, compute the average precision (AP) by averaging the precision values over all 10 IoU